styfle/cancel-workflow-action/README.md

-# Cancel In-Progress Workflow Runs
+# Cancel Workflow Action

-This action will cancel any queued or in-progress jobs for a given workflow.
+This is a Github Action that will cancel any previous runs that are not `completed` for a given workflow.

+This includes runs with a [status](https://developer.github.com/v3/checks/runs/#parameters-1) of `queued` or `in_progress`.

+## How does it work?

+When you `git push`, this action will capture the branch name and SHA.
+It will query GitHub's API to find workflow runs that match the branch but do not match the SHA (these would be previous pushes) and cancel all of these in progresses runs so that the latest run is the only one.

 ## Usage